Creating a Storefront App

 This guide covers a series of queries and mutations to handle typical storefront application scenarios.

-If your project type is Product-as-a-service, Create at least one Plan to use as your default plan.
-You can follow .
+- If your project type is Product-as-a-service, Create at least one Plan to use as your default plan.
+You can follow this guide.

 Fetching products